24seconds/RubiksCube/README.md

 https://24seconds.github.io/rubikscube/

-### This proeject uses HTML (no canvas), CSS. javascript without Framework like React, Vue or Angular.
+### This proeject is implemented only `HTML(no canvas), CSS. javascript`.
+No Framework is used such as React, Vue or Angular.

 ## Table of Contents